ibm-cloud-docs/solution-tutorials/vpc-pps-basics.hidden.md

 ### Create a VPC SSH key
 {: #vpc-pps-basics-create-ssh-key}

-When provisioning virtual server instances, an SSH key will be injected into the instances so that you can later connect to the servers.
+When provisioning virtual server instances, an SSH key is injected into the instances so that you can later connect to the servers.
 This SSH key **must be in the same region** where you are going to deploy the tutorial resources.

 1. If you don't have an SSH key configured in {{site.data.keyword.cloud_notm}}, refer to [these instructions](/docs/vpc?topic=vpc-ssh-keys) for creating a key for VPC.
 1. Make note of the name you used for the SSH key.